-Artifact Purpose Referenced by Notes

-Event Types Groups Event Stages Event Types can have

-Instances several instances

-Event Instances Contains Trigger Date Event Types Determines the effective

-and Attributes for trigger date (start date)

-grouping Non- that is added to the

-Records/Records Stage Duration giving an Expiration Date

-Stages Adds Event Types to Policies Stages are installed as

-retention stage, Custom Retention

-specifies rules for Formulas in SharePoint

-earliest/latest trigger

-date, and determines

-Stage Duration of the retention stage

-Policies Adds Stages and Associations Policies group a Stage

-roncies determines the action Associations with an Action (Move to

-to perform after a Recycle Bin, Permanently

-stage has expired Delete, etc.)

-Associations Adds the list of The Target Locations and

-content types and/or Content Types that are

-locations to apply a available are taken from

-given Policy for Non- the Site Registrations

-Records and Records that are configured.
-The

-Non-Record and Record

-policies available are

-taken from the

-Enterprise Events Policies
+Artifact Purpose Referenced by Notes Event Types Groups Event Instances Stages Event Types can have several instances Event Instances Contains Trigger Date and Attributes for grouping Non- Records/Records Event Types Determines the effective trigger date (start date) that is added to the Stage Duration giving an Expiration Date Stages Adds Event Types to retention stage, specifies rules for earliest/latest trigger date, and determines Stage Duration of the retention stage Policies Stages are installed as Custom Retention Formulas in SharePoint Policies Adds Stages and determines the action to perform after a stage has expired Associations Policies group a Stage with an Action (Move to Recycle Bin, Permanently Delete, etc.) Associations Adds the list of content types and/or locations to apply a given Policy for Non- Records and Records The Target Locations and Content Types that are available are taken from the Site Registrations that are configured.
+The Non-Record and Record policies available are taken from the Enterprise Events Policies